In its default mode, Freedom requires the use of a proxy for blocks to be effective. This could cause issues with:

 Troubleshooting

-Blocking no longer working in some browsers after turning on non-proxy mode?
+Blocking no longer works in some browsers after turning on non-proxy mode

 Not all browsers are currently compatible with non-proxy mode.
 Please see this article for compatible browsers: Supported Browsers for Website Exceptions and Non-Proxy Mode on Mac.
 If there is a browser you would like us to add, just let us know!